GridlockNetwork/Resources/whitepapers/readme.md

 ### Fading Security

-Fading security ensures guaranteed access to the user's wallet without centralized oversight.
+Fading security ensures guaranteed access to the user's vault without centralized oversight.
 This is possible by reducing the requirements for access after a pre-determined time window has elapsed without the user making a connection.

 The following example shows how the security engine might reduce access requirements based on an arbitrary number of security elements or "checks".
 The system is designed to give precedence to stronger access credentials.